im4tb/WebApp_Methodology/README.md

 # WebApp_Methodology
-Detailed (I hope) methodology how to test web applications I would try to expand WAHH methodology from bugcrowd.com with some more detailed checks and practical examples.
+Detailed (I hope) methodology how to test web applications.

+I would try to expand WAHH methodology from bugcrowd.com with some more detailed checks and practical examples.